simula/damast/docs/cli.rst

   :language: none

-Inspect allow to identify columns and properties of columns in a given dataset.
+Inspect allows to identify columns and properties of columns in a given dataset.
 The dataset can consists of one or more (zipped) files, either given as list of filenames or using file pattern.

 .. highlight:: python